jessicayung/self-driving-car-nd/p3-behavioural-cloning/README.md

 Of all the models I tried, the model adapted from Comma.ai's model worked best.
 I also tried (1) a scaled-down version of NVIDIA's pipeline and (2) various combinations of conv layers combined with fully connected layers.

-The model is a Sequential model comprising three convolution layers and two fully-connected layers.
+The model is a Sequential model comprising three convolution layers and three fully-connected layers.
+The model weights used were those obtained after training for **20 epochs**.

 The model code and specifications are below:
 ```